 Given that New Hampshire is one of the smallest states in the union, that’s quite an accomplishment!

 What’s more, the state is home to different species of owls.
-The following list will introduce the different types of owls in New Hampshire!
+The following list will introduce the various types of owls in New Hampshire!

 1. Eastern Screech-Owl

-The Eastern Screech-Owl is the starter of our list of types of owls in New Hampshire and is a small owl native to the eastern United States.
-These owls are relatively common and can be found in forests, fields, and even some urban areas.
+The Eastern screech owl is the first species on our list of owls in New Hampshire.
+It is a small owl native to the eastern United States.
+These owls are relatively common and can be found in forests, fields, and urban areas.

-Screech-Owls get their name from their unique call, which is a trill that can last up to two seconds tomorrow.
-Screech-Owls are small owls, measuring only 8-10 inches in length.
+Screech-Owls get their name from their unique call, a trill that can last up to two seconds tomorrow.
+Screech owls are small, measuring only 8-10 inches in length.
 They have large heads and tufts of feathers on their ears.
-Their plumage is variable, but most Screech-Owls are gray, brown, or reddish in color.
+Their plumage varies, but most screech owls are gray, brown, or reddish.

 Screech-Owls are mostly active at night but may also be active during the day.
 These owls hunt by perching on a branch and waiting for prey to come within range